Last Updated on

 Airport/s: Piarco International Airport and Arthur Napoleon Robinson International Airport are two of the major international airports for flights that travel to Trinidad and Tobago.

-Visa Required: Citizens of the following do not require visa to travel to Trinidad and Tobago: CARICOM, European Union and Commonwealth nations.
+Visa Required: Citizens of the following countries do not require a visa to travel to Trinidad and Tobago: CARICOM, European Union, United States, and Commonwealth nations.
 To get the full list of visa requirements for travel to Trinidad and Tobago, check this website: http://www.immigration.gov.tt/Portals/0/Documents/Visa%20Requirements%20For%20All%20Countries%202015.pdf

 Driving: In Trinidad and Tobago, you must drive on the left side of the road.